vinisklin/Book-Review-App/README.md

 To run this project you need to:
 1. Install Python 3.x and pip.
 2. Clone/download this repository
-3. In a terminal window, navigate into your project directory and run this commands:
+3. In a terminal window, navigate into your project directory and run these commands:

 ```
 $ pip3 install -r requirements.txt